JunweiXiong/CEGARBoxCPP/README.md

 # CEGARBoxCPP

 ## Authorship
-All files in this repository were authored by Robert McArthur.
+All files in this repository were authored by Junwei Xiong.
 ## Dependencies
 This project requires minisat installed to run and compile.
 Instruction for installing minisat are available [here](https://github.com/niklasso/minisat).